 Posted on

-Nicolas Maillet is a passionate young winemaker in the heart of the Maconnais.
-His wines are as pure an expression of the Chardonnay grape as we know, with no oak to obscure the gorgeous fruit.
-They have the clarity of fine Chablis with the weight and roundness of a Côte d’Or Chardonnay.
+Nicolas Maillet is a passionate young winemaker, making just about the purest expressions of Chardonnay we know.
+With no oak to obscure the gorgeous fruit, they have the clarity of fine Chablis with the weight and roundness of a Côte d’Or Chardonnay.

-The 2016 Maillet Macon-Villages has just arrived in our warehouse, and it’s expressive and beautiful.
+The 2016 Maillet Macon-Villages is a delight.
 Look for spring flowers and honeysuckle, with faint notes of dried straw.
 In the mouth it’s a classic Macon — rich and full with bright floral notes, beautiful acidity, and lots of depth.
 Maillet draws upon biodynamics to elevate the complexity, and his wines are a true symphony of nature in the glass.

 ____________________________